BeanGreen247/Debian_10_Proprietary_NVIDIA_Driver_Install_Guide/README.md

 ```
 sudo systemctl set-default multi-user.target
 ```
-In some cases you will need to use this command
+In some cases you will need to use this command (optional)
 ```
 sudo update-initramfs -u
 ```